VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 the complexity that demands the ceremony of formal tests beyond Storybook, but alas, I don't make the rules.

-React Testing Library has become the *de facto* standard for [interaction testing](https://storybook.js.org/blog/how-to-actually-test-uis/) in React, and of course we would be using it for our own tests.
-But how could we write tests as quickly as possible?
+React Testing Library has become the *de facto* standard for [interaction testing](https://storybook.js.org/blog/how-to-actually-test-uis/) in React, and of course we use it for our own tests.
+But how could we write tests as quickly as possible to limit the impact of the code coverage standard?

 If you have written tests in any programming language, you understand the concept of "[test fixtures](https://stackoverflow.com/questions/12071344/what-are-fixtures-in-programming)," the setup for your tests.
 For us, that means test fixtures are simply components configured with different props.